EddieDover/fvtt-player-achievements/README.md

   ### GMs
   - Create your own achievements.
   - Assign/Unassign achievements to/from players.
+  - Award achievements to players that are offline and they will recieve them when they next login.
   - Customize sound played per achievement.
   - Can choose to cloak all unearned achievements details from players.
   - Can choose to allow cloaked achievements to show title on a per achievement basis.